pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 This statement indicates TiDB to add replicas for all data, including indexes, of table `table_name`.

+`ADD PLACEMENT` clause can appear multiple times in a single `ALTER TABLE` statement, each for one Raft role.
+For example, one clause defines leader and one defines follower.

 This kind of operation can be used to separate data on different data centers, which may help to reduce multi-region latency.

 Adding placement can be done through adding a placement rule in PD.
 The statement must wait until the PD returns a message.

 ### Altering placement

-Altering current placement rules can be done by one or more `ALTER PLACEMENT` subclauses:
+Altering current placement rules can be done by one or more `ALTER PLACEMENT` clauses:

 ```sql
 ALTER TABLE table_name